EzeBernardine/100daysofcode/README.md

    <img src="./img/fixed.png" alt="">

 ## position: absolute;
+* The element is removed from the normal document flow,
+* no space is created for the element in the page layout.
 * Well, it is positioned based on its closest ancestor with a position other than static.
 * If there is not an ancestor that fits the criteria, it is positioned relative to the body element.
 <li>Note: body can be scrolled unlike viewport</li>